Step-By-Step Guide: Swimming Starts Off Blocks

 Swimming start technique

-In the world of competitive swimming, every event of the swim meet begins behind the starting block.
-A great swimming start allows swimmers to carry power and speed through the underwater dolphin kick into the first stroke.
-In sprint events, fast swimming starts is one of the most important parts of the race.
+In the world of competitive swimming, every swim meet event begins behind the starting block.
+An excellent swimming start allows swimmers to carry power and speed through the underwater dolphin kick into the first stroke.
+In sprint events, fast swimming starts are one of the most essential parts of the race.

 start swimming technique